Our Latest News

 To register your interest in the Nominations and for further category details, Tel: 0131 625 3267 or email: firstname.lastname@example.org

-The full list of categories and criteria is available by visiting:
+The full list of categories along with criteria and supporting evidence is available by visiting: www.hrnetworkjobs.com/events/awards/

 Session 1 – Employee Experience: Delighting your employees the same way as your customers